-For the characters that can make up a tin_name, see Names of models, tins, super tins, styles, textstyles and colours.
+For the characters that can make up a tin_name, see Names of Models, Tins and Super Tins.

 is the time the tin was originally created, This is optional.
 For the syntax see 1.3.7 Time Created.

 is the last time the tin was last modified, This is optional.
 For the syntax see 1.3.7 Time Created.